-The VYF03 study is a Phase II, randomized, observer-blind, active-controlled, non-inferiority study to the Stamaril control vaccine.
+The VYF02 study is a Phase II, randomized, observer-blind, active-controlled, non-inferiority study to the YF-VAX control vaccine.

-The study will be performed in a modified double-blind fashion: Sponsor, Investigators and Study staff who conduct the safety assessments, and the participant will not know which vaccine is administered.
+The study will be performed in a modified double-blind fashion:

+Investigators, Sponsor, and study staff who conduct the safety assessment and the participant will not know which vaccine is administered.

-Only the study staff who prepare and/or administer the vaccine and who are not involved in safety evaluations ("vaccinator") will know which vaccine is administered.
+Only the study staff who prepare and administer the vaccine and are not involved with the safety evaluation ("vaccinator") will know which vaccine is administered.
 The "vaccinator" or authorized designee will have to ensure that the documents on randomization are stored in a secure place where only he/she has access.